The Most Overlooked Data Source Impacting Business Growth

 Problem #1 - N-1: Each customer is a different data source

-Problem #2 - Data exchange mechanism
+Problem #2 - Data ingestion mechanism

 Problem #3 - Customer data is inherently messy

-Your operational or production system can quickly become riddled with errors, inaccuracies, duplicates, etc. when data isn't formatted or validated before being ingested.
+Your operational or production system can quickly become riddled with errors, inaccuracies, duplicates, etc., when data isn't formatted or validated before being ingested.

 Problem #4 - Complex data cleanup process